dperrymorrow/Newfinds.com/_source/public/posts/a-simple-mostly-css-code-editor.md

 ## Contenteditable sucks...

 So if you were ever pondered building your own code editor, you have probably looked at [contenteditable](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/contenteditable).
-While `contenteditable` is great for many situations, there is one huge problem in regards to updating the content while you type.
-It is nearly impossible to place the cursor back to where it was after you syntax highlight the code in the editor as it changes.
+While `contenteditable` is great for many situations, but there is one huge problem.
+It is nearly impossible to place the cursor back where it was after you syntax highlight the code in the editor as it changes.

 In my case, I wanted something very minimal without reaching for some huge, heavy handed library for this.
 I set out to see if I could build a very simple editor using mostly CSS, just using Javascript to create the syntax highlighted output, and update the preview.

-I wanted to type in a normal `<textarea>` but and just update a separate preview of the syntax highlighted code.
+I wanted to type in a normal `<textarea>` and just update the preview of the syntax highlighted code in another element.

 ## How the illusion works